bytedeco/javacv-examples/Pylon-demo/README.md

 Pylon Demo
 ==========

-Demos illustrating use of Basler Pylon 5 library
+The Pylon-demo project illustrates use of Basler Pylon 5 library on JVM using JavaCPP generated wrappers.
+Most of the examples are based on the C++ examples provided with the Basler Pylon 5 SDK.

+It as also used for interactive testing of the JavaCPP generated wrappers.

 Requirements
 ------------